d4rk-lucif3r/ListView-App/README.md

-# App with ListView Tutorial Android Studio by Arsh Anwar
+# App with ListView  by Arsh Anwar
- (Tutorial) For Creating an app with a ListView Which shows Pictures Upon Clicking.
+An app with a ListView Which shows Pictures Upon Clicking.
  # Description
  - Main Activity Consist of 3 ListViews which upon clicking shows pictures.
  # Preview